BaharAghababaei/Tableau/README.md

 - `images/`: Contains preview screenshots of the dashboards

 📝 Note:
-This dashboard was created as part of my self-directed learning in Tableau using a synthetic dataset.
-I independently built and designed the dashboard to strengthen my skills in BI tools and data visualization.
+This dashboard was created as part of my internship at Data Delights.